Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Introduction

-\begin{enumerate} \item Percentage-based preference scoring, representing the proportion of “best” choices assigned to each output. \item Point-based quality scorin\textbf{g} for Coherence, Informativeness, and Conciseness, later converted to percentages to enable direct comparison with preference scores.

-\end{enumerate} Our findings reveal striking asymmetries.
-The “Claude” label consistently boosts scores regardless of content, while the “Gemini” label consistently depresses them.
-False labels frequently reverse rankings, producing swings of up to 50 percentage points in preference scores.
-In point-based ratings, shifts are smaller (≤12 percentage points), with Informativeness most affected and Conciseness largely stable.
-Claude shows the strongest self-preference, Gemini the highest label sensitivity, and ChatGPT a moderate but consistent penalty toward Gemini under true labels.
+Our findings reveal striking asymmetries.
+The "Claude" label consistently boosts scores regardless of content, while the "Gemini" label consistently depresses them.
+False labels produce swings of up to 50 percentage points in preference scores and up to 12 percentage points in quality ratings.
+This work provides: (i) a controlled, multi-condition analysis of self- and cross-model evaluation bias, (ii) quantitative evidence comparing label effects across preference and quality dimensions, and (iii) recommendations for mitigating bias through blind or multi-model evaluation protocols.